WHIO-TV: Programming

+WHIO also airs all Cincinnati Bengals games carried by CBS.
+As Dayton is 50 miles from Cincinnati, it is considered a secondary market to the Bengals, meaning all road games must be televised in their entirety.
+Given that the Bengals are the most popular team in the Dayton market, WHIO airs both home and road games.

+The Cleveland Browns also have a sizable fan base in southwest Ohio, and WHIO airs their preseason games when possible as well as any regular season games that do not conflict with the Bengals.

+In 2024, WHIO reached an agreement with the University of Dayton to air select men's basketball games.

 Weather

 Storm Center 7

 WHIO-TV currently calls its team of meteorologists the "Storm Center 7 weather team".
 WHIO-TV bills its radar (which is powered by Baron Services) as "Live Doppler 7".

 WHIO-TV did not use its own professional meteorologists until 1993, with the hiring of Penn State meteorology graduate Heidi Sonen.
 The station dropped the AccuWeather service it had previously featured and hired other meteorologists to fill out the staff, including former Weather Channel meteorologist Fred Barnhill.
-USAF meteorologist Warren Madden was hired from nearby Wright-Patterson Air Force Base; he went to The Weather Channel in December, 1996.
+USAF meteorologist Warren Madden was hired from nearby Wright-Patterson Air Force Base; he went to The Weather Channel in December 1996.

 After Sonen's retirement in 1997, the station hired more Penn State graduates for the role of Chief Meteorologist, including Brian Orzel and Jamie Simpson.

 In December 2004, the station introduced StormCenter 7, which is a weather center created by FX Group that doubles as a set where weather reports can be done.

 On May 7, 2015, the station announced that it had hired Eric Elwell as its new chief meteorologist, with Brett Collar hired as the new weekend morning meteorologist.
 Both were announced to be starting in June, with all existing meteorologists at the station remaining, but in some cases being rotated on the schedule.
 Collar officially began on June 20, 2015, with Elwell's first day on June 29, 2015.

 On November 19, 2018, WHIO-TV announced that it had hired McCall Vrydaghs as its chief meteorologist, effective immediately.
 Elwell would continue to work for the station as the meteorologist for the noon broadcast prior to leaving the station at the end of the year to move closer to his family in Columbus.
 Vrydaghs had been part of the team of meteorologists with the station since 2012.
 With Vrydaghs' promotion, Dontae Jones, who had previously been working as a morning meteorologist in North Carolina, also joined the team.

+On June 28, 2023, WHIO-TV announced that Austin Chaney would return to WHIO as chief meteorologist.
+Chaney had previously worked for WHIO as a weekend meteorologist before being promoted to sister station WSOC-TV in Charlotte, North Carolina.
+The Chaney family has ties to southwest Ohio.
+Austin Chaney is the grandson of former Cincinnati Reds shortstop Darrel Chaney.